spacecloud-io/space-docs/content/install/using-gateway-directly.md

 docker run --name sc-gateway -d -p 4122:4122 -p 4126:4126 -e DEV=true spaceuptech/gateway:latest
 {{< /highlight >}}

-Checkout the [list of environment variables]() below that you can pass to the gateway container.
+Check out the [list of environment variables](/install/using-gateway-directly/#environment-variables--flags) below that you can pass to the gateway container.

 ### Using the binary

-To use the binary of gateway directly, you need to first build it from its source.
+To use the binary of gateway directly, you first need to build it from its source.

 > **You need to have Go 1.13.0 or above to build gateway from its source.**